alihammad99/react-country-hook/README.md

 # React Country Hook

-A React.js Hook that provides country information for visitors based on their timezone or custom search criteria.
+A React.js Hook that provides comprehensive information for 196 countries based on visitors' timezone or custom search criteria.
+Easily access country names (in English and Arabic), phone codes, timezones, and more.

 ## Installation